open-telemetry/opentelemetry-python/RELEASING.md

 git push origin stable
 ```

-To validate this worked, ensure the stable build has run successfully: https://readthedocs.org/projects/opentelemetry-python/builds/
+To validate this worked, ensure the stable build has run successfully: https://readthedocs.org/projects/opentelemetry-python/builds/.
+If the build has not run automatically, it can be manually trigger via the readthedocs interface.

 ## Update master